-Marijuana: November 2017, Florida passed Amendment 2, or the Use of Marijuana for Debilitating Medical Conditions ballot, allowing medical marijuana to be cultivated and dispensed to qualified patients.
+November 2017, Florida passed Amendment 2, or the Use of Marijuana for Debilitating Medical Conditions ballot, allowing medical marijuana to be cultivated and dispensed to qualified patients.

-- A qualifying patient must qualify with a debilitating medical condition.
-Conditions accepted are listed as follows: - Cancer, Epilepsy, Glaucoma, HIV/AIDS, PTSD, ALS, Crohn's Disease, Parkinson's Disease, Multiple Sclerosis, - Any other debilitating medical condition of similar nature where a physician feels marijuana would benefit the patient. - Any patient with a qualifying medical condition must first obtain a physician certification.
-A physician certification is a written document from a licensed doctor stating the validity of the patient's debilitating medical condition, the doctor's professional opinion that marijuana use would outweigh potential health risks for the patient and the recommended duration of medical marijuana use. - While some other states have experimented with marijuana legalization and decriminalization, marijuana remains illegal in Florida unless being used in medicinal cases.
+A qualifying patient must qualify with a debilitating medical condition.
+Conditions accepted are listed as follows: Cancer, Epilepsy, Glaucoma, HIV/AIDS, PTSD, ALS, Crohn's Disease, Parkinson's Disease, Multiple Sclerosis, Seizures, Glaucoma, Chronic nonmalignant pain (pain that is either caused by or originates from a qualifying medical illness), Terminal Illness (patients diagnosed with no more than 12 months to live) Any other debilitating medical condition of similar nature where a physician feels marijuana would benefit the patient.

+Any patient with a qualifying medical condition must first obtain a physician certification.
+A physician certification is a written document from a licensed doctor stating the validity of the patient's debilitating medical condition, the doctor's professional opinion that marijuana use would outweigh potential health risks for the patient and the recommended duration of medical marijuana use.

+While some other states have experimented with marijuana legalization and decriminalization, marijuana remains illegal in Florida unless being used in medicinal cases.
 Possession of small amounts of marijuana is a crime in the State of Florida, albeit having less than 20 grams on you is a misdemeanor.
 While the option of drug diversion programs may be available for some first-time offenders with no criminal history, it's still a criminal offense.

-Marijuana - Possession:

-- Under 20 grams: 1st degree misdemeanor; up to 1 year jail, fine - Over 20 grams to 25 lbs or under 300 plants: up to 5 years jail, fine - In excess of 25 lbs. is trafficking (1st degree felony)
+Code Section Florida Statute 893.13, et seq .
+Possession Under 20 grams: 1st degree misdemeanor; up to 1 year jail, fine Over 20 grams to 25 lbs. or under 300 plants: up to 5 years jail, fine In excess of 25 lbs. is trafficking (1st degree felony) Sale 3rd degree felony, unless less than 20 g. for no consideration, then 1st degree misdemeanor: penalty as in §§775.082, 083, 084; Subsequent offense: 15 yrs.
+Trafficking All sentencing done pursuant to sentencing guidelines: 25-2000 lbs.: mandatory \$25,000 and 3 yrs.
+2000-10,000 lbs.: mandatory \$50,000 and 7 yrs.
+Over 10,000 lbs.: 15 yrs. and mandatory \$200,000

-Marijuana - Sale:

-- 3rd degree felony, unless less than 20 g. for no consideration, then 1st degree misdemeanor: penalty as in §\$775.082, 083, 084; - Subsequent offense: 15 yrs.

-Marijuana - Trafficking: All sentencing done pursuant to sentencing guidelines:

-• 25-2000 lbs.: mandatory \$25,000 and 3 yrs.;

-• 2000-10,000 lbs.: mandatory \$50,000 and 7 yrs.;

-• Over 10,000 lbs.: 15 yrs. and mandatory \$200,000

-HEALTH RISKS ASSOCIATED WITH THE MISUSE OF ALCOHOL & OTHER DRUGS

-Health Risks Associated with the Misuse of Alcohol:
+E. Health Risks Associated with the Misuse of Alcohol and Other Drugs

-Drinking excessively- over time or on a single occasion- can negatively impact one's health and wellbeing.
-Consuming very high doses of alcohol in the course of a defined period of time can cause respiratory depression, unconsciousness and, possibly, death.
+Drinking excessively- over time or on a single occasion- can negatively impact one's health and wellbeing Consuming very high doses of alcohol in the course of a defined period of time can cause respiratory depression, unconsciousness and, possibly, death.
 Moderate to heavy alcohol consumption over the course of a defined period of time may cause changes in cognition and behavior, such as disorientation, confusion, emotional lability, impaired judgment and coordination, and impairment in fine motor control, vision, speech, and hearing.
 Prolonged heavy use of alcohol can lead to physiological dependence, increased risk of certain cancers, liver disease, and death.
 Other consequences of alcoholism or prolonged heavy alcohol abuse are unemployment, financial loss, incarceration and other legal problems, and the dissolution of relationships with loved ones, family members and friends.

 Underage drinking is associated with risky behaviors such as unsafe sexual activity, driving when under the influence, and experiencing or engaging in violent behavior.
 Each year, in the US, alcohol related injuries (homicide, suicide, and unintentional injury) cause 5,000 deaths among people under age 21.
 Also, individuals who begin drinking before age 21 increase their risk of developing alcohol use disorders.

 (Source: https://www1.nyc.gov/site/doh/health/health-topics/underage-drinking.page)